willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-setup.md

 To enhance data security, enable enterprise data protection (EDP) in Copilot for all users in your organization.
 Follow these steps:

-- **Log into Copilot**: Access Copilot on [copilot.microsoft.com](https://copilot.microsoft.com/) and ensure that enterprise data protection is enabled.
+- **Log in to Copilot**: Access Copilot on [copilot.microsoft.com](https://copilot.microsoft.com/) and ensure that enterprise data protection is enabled.
 - **Review documentation**: Review the [Enterprise Data Protection in Microsoft 365 Copilot documentation](enterprise-data-protection.md) to ensure that EDP is available and properly configured for your users.

 ## More resources